 So there’s a lot of history associated with the culinary use of rocks.
 You’ll have noticed a big variation in the types of mineral that work best with local flavors.
 Your local geology society will be able to give you more information, but there’s no harm in starting with whatever you find in your own back yard.

-- Stick with natural rocks.
+- Stick with natural rocks for stone soup.
 Concrete and cement block contain a lot of artificial flavors and preservatives.

 - Avoid anything too small that you might accidentally swallow.
 Don’t even think of using gravel.
 We prefer to use stones of at least 8 inches in diameter, maxing out at whatever will fit in our stockpot.
 Don’t feel like you have to go silly in the other direction; if you can’t carry it into the kitchen without throwing out your back, there’s no point trying to make soup out of it.

 - We recommend you start with soup, since it’s the easiest method for a beginner to get to grips with.
 Later, you can advance to more complex recipes such as stone cake, stone soufflé, and stones served up with liver and a nice Chanti.

 Let’s get stuck in!
 Hopefully by now you will have selected your rock, and optionally given it a ceremonial name.
 (I recommend “Scrimshaw, Destroyer of Worlds”.)
 Give it a decent scrub to get off the worst of nature’s grime.
 Now, just as important as the choice of stone is the quality of your tap water.
 You may think “aha!
 I’ll just use a filter jug”, but think again.
 You’re trying to filter out calcium, iron and other flavors with one hand, while simply adding them back when you drop in the stone.
 So just go with plain old tap water.
 Unless your local city water is filthy or particularly foul-tasting, in which case please use Pellegrino or Fiji Water.